arbonap/noclist/README.md

 # Noclist 🌌

-Put your Ruby code in the file `lib/noclist`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+_Retrieve a list of VIP user IDs and print it to STDOUT in JSON format_

 ## Installation

 Assuming your machine is set up for the Ruby ecosystem:

-    $ gem install noclist
     $ bin/setup
+    $ bundle exec rake install

+_Make sure to run the server before running the gem or test-suite_:

+    $ docker run --rm -p 8888:8888 adhocteam/noclist

-## Usage
+## Gem Usage

+    $ noclist

+## Running tests

-- To run the test-suite, run `rspec spec`
+To run the entire test-suite:

+    $ `bundle exec rspec spec`

-## Development
+## Debugging 🐛

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+- Insert `require 'byebug'` at the top of a file (paying particular attention to `badsec.rb` and `cli.rb`), and throw in a `byebug` statement as your break-point.
+- Alternatively, run `bin/console` for an interactive prompt for debugging purposes.

 ## License